Finding a Top Financial Advisor Firm in Reno, Nevada

 Legacy Wealth Planning, LLC

-Legacy Wealth Planning is next on our list of the top Reno financial advisor firms with nearly $301 million in assets under management (AUM).
-The firm has seven advisors on staff, including two certified financial planners (CFPs).
-The advisors at the firm also act as representatives of LPL Financial, one of the nation’s largest broker-dealers.
+Legacy Wealth Planning's advisors also act as representatives of LPL Financial, one of the nation’s largest broker-dealers.
 Because they can earn commissions in addition to advisory fees, this represents a potential conflict of interest.
 The firm is a fiduciary though, meaning it must put clients' best interests before its own.

 The firm’s client base is primarily comprised of individual investors, with far more non-high-net-worth individuals than high-net-worth individuals.
 It also works with businesses, charities, non-profits, 403(b) plans, retirement plans and trusts.
 The firm does not have any minimum account size requirements.